swiftlang/swift-evolution/proposals/XXXX-function-builders.md

 Therefore, we are proposing a model where the need for a function builder transformation can be inferred from type context, which is somewhat more “magical” than Swift generally prefers but also allows very lightweight-feeling DSLs, with the hope that the guidelines we've laid out in this proposal will help to limit abuse.

+### Specific function-building methods

 The function-building methods in this proposal have been deliberately chosen to cover the different situations in which results can be produced rather than to try to closely match the different source structures that can give rise to these situations.
 For example, there is a `buildOptional` that works with an optional result, which might be optional for many different reasons, rather than a `buildIf` that takes a condition and the result of applying the transformation to the controlled block of the `if`.
 The latter would more closely resemble the rules of an arbitrary term rewriter, but it is not be possible to come up with a finite set of such rules that could be soundly applied to an arbitrary function in Swift.
 For example, there would be no way to to apply that `buildIf` to an `if let` condition: for one, the condition isn't just a boolean expression, but more importantly, the controlled block cannot be evaluated before the condition has been (uniquely and successfully) evaluated to bind the `let` variable.
 We could perhaps add a `buildIfLet`  to handle this, but the same idea could never be extended to allow a  `buildIfCase` or `buildReturn`.
 Such things require a true term-rewriting system, which may be desirable but is far beyond the scope of this proposal.

+### `if` and `switch` expressions vs. `buildEither`

+If Swift had the ability to treat `if` and `switch` as expressions, then those statements could be transformed into their corresponding expressions, using their internal results as the expression result.
+Some community members have suggested that this would eliminate the need for the complexity around their transformation, e.g. `buildEither`.
+However:

+- While an `if` expression would always require an `else`, `if` statements do not, and so some special treatment like `buildOptional` would still be required.

+- The ordinary type-checking rule for `if` and `switch` expressions would be that all the cases must produce the same type.
+This rule works for DSLs where `Component` is a specific type, but it does not work if `Component` is merely a *family* of types.
+For example, in our `HTMLBuilder` example, we discussed the possibility of making `Component` be *any* `Collection` of `HTML`, not just `[HTML]`; this would not be possible under this simplified transformation because an `if` expression in which the cases produced different collection types would not type-check.
+Similarly, the SwiftUI DSL encodes the structure of child `View`s in the type of a composite `View`; different cases will generally have different structure and therefore different types.
+One goal of the `buildEither` transformation is to permit a DSL to gracefully handle this sort of type difference.